CaveMan-13/Wordle-2.0/README.md

 # Wordle-2.0

-Jupyter notebook based wordle game featuring all the original features but including optional extensions.
+Jupyter Notebook based wordle game featuring all the original features but including optional extensions.

 To start the game, open _Wordle.ipynb_ through Jupyter Notebook, then follow the instructions.